Channel Seven Perth Telethon: Overview

 Talent from Seven Network shows such as Home & Away and Sunrise make the journey to the west coast of Australia for the weekend to entertain the audience, visit unwell children at Perth Children's Hospital, take phone calls, and generally participate in the 26-hour marathon broadcast.
 In addition, Telethon has hosted a number of high profile international guests including Michael Jackson, Phyllis Diller, Carrie Fisher, and the Harlem Globetrotters.
 A number of Australian guests, such as Hugh Jackman, Chris Hemsworth, Samara Weaving, Ryan Kwanten and Troye Sivan, have also appeared on Telethon before achieving international fame themselves.
-Musical guests are also an integral part of the weekend's entertainment; over the years, notable international performers during Telethon have included Sir Cliff Richard, Harry Connick Jr., Whitney Houston, Stevie Wonder, Tina Turner, Julian Lennon, Sammy Davis Jr. and Céline Dion.
+Musical guests are also an integral part of the weekend's entertainment; over the years, notable international performers during Telethon have included Sir Cliff Richard, Harry Connick Jr., Whitney Houston, Stevie Wonder, Tina Turner, Julian Lennon, Sammy Davis Jr., Petula Clark and Céline Dion.
 In more recent years, finalists from talent shows such as Australian Idol, The X Factor, The Voice and Australia's Got Talent have also made appearances during the event, joining lower profile and local acts.

 Costumed character Fat Cat from the former children's television show Fat Cat and Friends serves as the mascot for Telethon.
-Basil Zempilas has been the anchoring host of the broadcast since 2010.
-He took over the role from longtime TVW7 weather presenter Jeff Newman, who had hosted the event for 32 years before retiring in 2009.
+Longtime TVW7 weather presenter Jeff Newman hosted the event for 32 years before retiring in 2009.
+He was replaced by Basil Zempilas, who served as the anchoring host of the broadcast from 2010 until he stepped down after 2023 due to his political career.

-A number of figures related to Telethon have been honoured with the Medal of the Order of Australia.
-In 1994 Jeff Newman was awarded for services to charity and fundraising through his work with Telethon and the Variety Club of Western Australia.
-In 2019 Glenn Christie was awarded for his service to the community through support for charitable initiatives, including 3 decades of volunteering to Telethon.
-Former "Little Telethon Star" Ben Popham was awarded the Medal of the Order of Australia for his services to sport in 2022.
+A number of figures related to Telethon have been honoured within the Australian Honours - the Medal of the Order of Australia (OAM).
+In 1994 Jeff Newman OAM was awarded for services to charity and fundraising through his work with Telethon and the Variety Club of Western Australia.
+In 2019 Glenn Christie OAM was awarded for his service to the community through support for charitable initiatives, including 3 decades of volunteering to Telethon.
+Mr Christie was also responsible for the lobbing of the naming of Telethon Avenue in Perth.
+Former "Little Telethon Star" Ben Popham OAM was awarded for his services to sport in 2022.
+In 1998 Stuart Wagstaff was appointed a Member of the Order of Australia (AM) for service to the community, particularly through Telethon by raising funds for charities that support children's medical research.

+In the 2025 King's Birthday Honours Mr Scott Guerini OAM was also awarded the Medal of the Order of Australia through his Scott's Great Walk and other fundraising efforts in support of Telethon.